TerraEgg/seqta-exporter/README.md

 6. Repeat for every event (class)

 ## Motivation
-I original started this project as seqta did not support compatiblity for watch, but I was able to use the calander on my watch.
-As I was lazy (even though it would be probably quicker to enter it manually) I created this tool to automate the conversion.
+I originally started this project because SEQTA did not support compatibility with my watch, but I was able to use the calendar on my watch.
+Although it would probably have been quicker to enter the schedule manually, I created this tool out of laziness to automate the conversion.